TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/fcc-considers-opening-up-more-ku-band-to-non-geo-satellite-operators/" >🔗</a> **[SpaceNews]** FCC considers opening up more Ku-band to non-GEO satellite operators
 - <a href="https://arstechnica.com/science/2022/08/as-losses-mount-astra-announces-a-radical-pivot-to-a-larger-launch-vehicle/" >🔗</a> **[Arstechnica]** As losses mount, Astra announces a radical pivot to a larger launch vehicle
 - <a href="https://mars.nasa.gov/news/9240/" >🔗</a> **[NASA]** 10 Years Since Landing, NASA's Curiosity Mars Rover Still Has Drive
 - <a href="https://spacenews.com/south-koreas-first-lunar-orbiter-on-way-to-the-moon/" >🔗</a> **[SpaceNews]** South Korea’s first lunar orbiter on way to the moon
 - <a href="https://arstechnica.com/science/2022/08/rocket-report-spacex-launches-korea-to-the-moon-georgias-litigious-spaceport/" >🔗</a> **[Arstechnica]** Rocket Report: SpaceX launches Korea to the Moon, Georgia’s litigious spaceport
-- <a href="https://spacenews.com/chinese-space-firm-raises-funds-for-commercial-weather-data-satellite-constellation/" >🔗</a> **[SpaceNews]** Chinese space firm raises funds for commercial weather data satellite constellation

 ### Launch-related News 🚀